ged/arborist-webservice/README.md

     #encoding: utf-8

     require 'arborist/monitor/webservice'
-    Arborist::Monitor::Webservice::REST.default
+    Arborist::Monitor::Webservice::HTTP.default

-This would check that an OPTIONS HTTP request to `http://api.example.com/v1/heartbeat` responds with a 2xx status code.
+This would check that an HEAD HTTP request to `http://api.example.com/v1/heartbeat` responds with a 2xx status code.

 ## Prerequisites